clix455/qTest.Integration.Pulse/qtest/azure-devops/README.md

 ### Constant "RequirementDescriptionFieldID"

 The id of the "Description" field of the Requirement in your qTest project where the work item details will be synchronized to.
+To get this value the Field API (/api/v3/projects/{Your Project ID}/settings/requirements/fields) needs to be called.

 ### Constant "AllowCreationOnUpdate"